Related Subjects:

 - Typically affects individuals over the age of 50.

-- Marked neck and axial rigidity.
+- Features a symmetrical, akinetic-rigid Parkinsonism with marked neck and axial rigidity.

-- Experiences dysarthria and dysphagia.
+- Patients may develop dysarthria and dysphagia.

-- Preservation of Doll's head eye movement.
+- Preservation of doll's head eye movement, despite other abnormal eye signs.

 Diagnostic Imaging